 Travel and music are two of our loves.
 Having spent time visiting other places around the world we appreciate what it means to start the day with a hot drink and a great meal.
 Once you've got your foundation in order there's nothing like good music to set your life in motion.
 A few of our favorite bands that have our ear at the moment include: Colin Hay, U2, Sam Bush and David Grisman, Mandolin Orange (a new bluegrass duo out of Chapel Hill), Coldplay, the Dead.
 We'd love to hear a bit more about your tastes so feel free to get in touch and say hello!

 Stack 'em High is proud to recycle all glass, plastic and cardboard used in the restaurant by participating in a pilot program offered by Kill Devil Hills Public Works.
 We recycle "gray water" to decrease our consumption of water.
+In 2018, we ceased the distribution of plastic straws and made them available upon request only.
+In the near future, we will be converting to compostable straws and take out containers.
 We train our staff to be conscientious of their energy use and take steps as an organization to decrease our consumption of energy as a whole.
 Every little bit counts toward a healthier and happier planet, and we're all in.

 We are proud to sponsor many community events and to be involved in issues that effect our quality of life close to home and beyond.
-Nick is a member of the North Banks Rotary Club and is active in its many events, such as the annual Nags Head Woods Run.
-Stack 'em High is an annual sponsor of the Outer Banks Marathon which in turn supports the Dare Education Foundation and the Outer Banks Community Foundation.
-We are proud sponsors and friends of Jockey's Ridge, The Lost Colony, Food for Thought and the Food Bank of the Albemarle.
+Nick is a member of the Dare County Board of Health and is active in many community events.
+Stack 'em High is an annual sponsor of the annual Nags Head Woods Run and the Outer Banks Marathon which in turn supports the Dare Education Foundation and the Outer Banks Community Foundation.
+We are proud sponsors and friends of Jockey's Ridge, The Lost Colony, Food for Thought, Theater of Dare and the Food Bank of the Albemarle.